rkitover/windows-dev-guide/README.md

 set-psreadlinekeyhandler -chord 'alt+enter'     -function addline
 ```
 .

+With these settings, up arrow will not only cycle through previous commands, but
+also allow you to type the beginning of a previous command and cycle through
+matches.

 This profile works for "Windows PowerShell" as well.
 But the profile is in a
 different file, so you will need to make a symlink there to your PowerShell